ankupsatpute/DevOps/jenkins/jenkins_installation.md

 ### Prerequisites
 1. EC2 Instance
    - With Internet Access
-   - Security Group with Port `8080` open for internet
+   - Security Group with Port `8080` open for interne.

+2. If you want to change the Hostname of the machine .
+   - Then Go to file ( vi /etc/hostname )
+   - Then We need to reboot the machine ( sudo rebbot or init 6)
-1. Java 11 should be installed
+4. Java 11 should be installed

 ## Install Jenkins